AlexBob-java/rag-local-llm/README.md

 ## 6. Demo
 I took a small amount of code from ElasticSearch [Git](https://github.com/elastic/elasticsearch/tree/main/server/src/main/java/org/elasticsearch/rest) and built a RAG.
+On the demo, I'm asking LLM about a class that exists in the RAG, to be sure that LLM is aware of it.
 So here is how it works:

 ![Demo](/demo.gif)